 Comfort in suffering

 Curiosity is our natural condition, and we can’t help but labour under the presumption that the world is by and large sensible.
 That things just don’t make sense isn’t a comforting thought, so we lock it away, out of sight.
 Bronson forces the incoherent into the spotlight (literally), giving it a voice and persona and a hushed audience over which to pontificate.
-And we must endure it, not because some sadistic director has deemed it so, but because deep down we suspect we were wrong—that things can’t be made sense of—and we won’t know ourselves until we face this truth.
+And we must endure it, not because some sadistic director has deemed it so, but because deep down we suspect we are wrong—that things can’t be made sense of—and we won’t know ourselves until we face this truth.

 How we react to this brutal confrontation with the inexplicable varies, the only constant being that some emotional reaction is warranted, and likely.
 Some of us might be sickened by it, resentful towards Refn for forcing it upon us.
 Others might attempt to sublimate their reaction by transferring their feelings to the nearby political issue.
 And others still may mock the overt formalism of the craft used to engage us (direct address, metafictional audience laughter, prolonged stilted silences, synth-pop score).
 But rather than deflect our pain elsewhere, Refn wants us to sit, uncomfortably, in the incoherence and suffering of his character, without attempting to rationalise or prescribe treatment for it.
 It is in this confrontation with the inexplicable that we may better understand ourselves (the way the brave soul embodies his virtue when confronting fear) as well as appreciate being free enough from such incoherence to live relatively flourishing lives.